Burscough St John The Baptist.

 Pane three first image is that of a ‘flyer’ only one personality James H Stringfellow former choir boy at St Johns pilot RAF perfect fit.
 Then the second image is that of an Anzac soldier, St Johns parish magazine 06/1917 quotes “Mr James Taylor of Moss Lane, Lathom hs been informed that his son Pte John Taylor 16th Battn, Australian Imperial Forces has now been assumed killed in action whilst serving at Gallipoli, he was reported missing in April 1915”

 The third ‘older’ image is Royal Navy Stoker cap tally says HMS Lion.
-At The Battle of Jutland HMS Lion was Admiral Beaties flagship, on board was Stoker Henry Rockliffe who was subsequently seriously wounded, he was to die in December 1918 having never regained full recovery from the effects of his wounds.
+At The Battle of Jutland HMS Lion was Admiral Beaties flagship, on board was Stoker Henry Rockliffe who was subsequently seriously wounded, he was to die in December 1918 having never regained full recovery from the effects of his service.
 He is not commemorated by Commonwealth War Graves as it is assumed that his parents never informed the authorities, then Imperial War Graves of his demise.
 As by that time he was discharged from service, they without due notification he would therefore die as a civilian.
-He is buried in the St Johns RC churchyard, Chapel Lane, Burscough.
+He is buried in the St Johns RC Churchyard, Chapel Lane, Burscough.

 Lastly the boy sailor..
 HMS Chester says his cap tally, Cornwell VC is his name.
 Once was the time when he was the iconic image for all boys to aspire to be.
 The RC catholic Churchyard at Parbold has a Cornwell military grave of their own local casualty , it is believed they are related, and it is also understood that the VC winners grandmother was indeed a ‘boatee’ working the Leeds-Liverpool canal.